Divorce and the Social Media Minefield

 Are you posting pictures of the night you went out with friends while you had the kids?
 Maybe you’ve posted something horrible about your ex, or perhaps you’re tweeting about someone special you just met.

+These are all things that could be used against you during your divorce.
+Even if you’re not posting much (or at all), your first step should be to make all of your social media profiles private.
 It’s always a good idea to keep your personal business to yourself.
 Most divorce lawyers have battled through cases that involve extreme hostility, and your attorney might advise you to keep your private life away from social media so you can avoid the potential fallout.

-Don’t Forget Your Kids
+Remember Your Kids

 Many parents allow their kids to participate on social media sites, and if you’re one of them, keep their feelings in mind.
 Your children can even see the comments you post on other pages, so be careful what you say about their other parent.
 Make sure you’re not uploading (or allowing your friends to upload) photos of you behaving in a way that you wouldn’t want them to see.